Statistical Training for Research Students and Staff

 - Scientific and Statistical Thinking

-Your weekly time commitment is anticipated to be about 4 to 6 hours per week for each course - learning through the course notes and associated computer practical and attending the optional help session.
+Your weekly time commitment is anticipated to be 2 to 6 hours per week depending on the course.
+This includes learning through the course notes and associated computer practicals, plus attending the optional weekly help session.

 Entry Requirements and Prior Learning